wallbreaker01/Projects-For-PDS/Task-2/README.md

-# Yellow Marker Detector using YOLOv5
+# Two Pin and Three PIn PLug Detector using YOLOv5

 This project demonstrates how to train a custom YOLOv5 model to detect 2-pin and 3-pin plugs.
 The notebook guides you through the entire process, from dataset preparation to model training and evaluation.